Administrative

 Research

-91社区's Vocal Gender Lab is conducting a research study to investigate how gender identity and expression affect the amount of effort a person uses when they speak.
+The Vocal Effort Study is conducting a research study to investigate how gender identity and expression affect the amount of effort a person uses when they speak.
 If eligible, participants will be asked to speak at a loud volume, like you would in a restaurant.
-The lab collects data from a microphone and participant self-ratings.
+Researchers collect data from a microphone and participant self-ratings.

-We are recruiting trans-identifying individuals (those who are transgender, genderqueer, nonbinary, gender fluid, etc.) who:
+The Lab is recruiting trans identifying individuals (those who are transgender, genderqueer, nonbinary, gender fluid, etc.) who:

 - Were assigned male at birth (AMAB)